-New York City is the epicenter for art, fashion, finance, media, and other industries, and so landing an internship here can really boost your resume.
-But finding a place to rent is a tremendous hassle, especially for a short-term stay.
+New York City is the epicenter for art, fashion, finance, media, and other industries, so landing an internship here can really boost your resume.
+But finding a rental here is always a challenge, and it is especially hard to find places for a short-term stay.

-You are competing with thousands of students vying for similar places and short-term rentals are notoriously in short supply.
-Plus the rental market here is unlike any other city (meaning far more expensive and complicated), so before you even start looking for an apartment, be sure to brush up on the paperwork and what sort of finances you need to have.
+You are competing with thousands of students looking for somewhere to live in an already competitive rental market, during the city's busiest moving season.
+Renting here is already unlike other cities (meaning far more expensive and complicated), so before you start your search, be sure to brush up on the paperwork and finances you need to have ready in order to pounce a on place you like.
 Check out Brick Underground's "The 8 biggest hurdles for first-time NYC renters, solved."

 Avoid scams when you sublet

-Most internships last one semester or run during summer break, so you’re only going to need a place to crash for three months.
-But the typical lease in NYC is one and sometimes two years.
-Subletting for the short-term can be a solution, but you want to steer clear of illegal listings.
-Some buildings, like many co-ops, have rules against subletting, although apartment owners will still try to sublet on the sly.
-If you're considering an apartment sublet, be sure to ask whether an apartment owner or leaseholder is truly allowed to sublet, and ask to see documentation.
-You wouldn't want to be kicked out before your internship was completed.
-For more advice, read "How to rent a short-term, furnished apartment in NYC without getting scammed."
+You will want to steer clear of illegal sublets—meaning apartments that are not supposed to be sublet for a variety of reasons.
+Some buildings, typically co-ops, have rules against subletting, and the same goes for landlords, although shareholders and tenants will still try to sublet on the sly.
+If you're considering a sublet, ask if the apartment owner or leaseholder is truly allowed to sublet, and ask to see where permission is granted in writing.
+You wouldn't want to be kicked out before your internship ends.
+For more, read "How to rent a short-term, furnished apartment in NYC without getting scammed."

-There are scams galore in NYC, so you want to look at every apartment listing with a critical eye, ask questions, and even check out the broker, because if an apartment seems too good to be true, it probably is.
-For more tips, read "Don't fall for any of these real estate scams."
+There are scams galore in NYC, so look at every apartment listing with a critical eye, ask questions, and check out the broker too, because if an apartment seems too good to be true, it probably is.
+For more tips, check out "Don't fall for any of these real estate scams."

 Consider a short-term rental company

-If all that sounds like too much of headache, then you should consider using a short-term rental company.
-These are furnished, turn-key apartments.
+If dodging scams sounds like a headache, consider using a short-term rental company, which offer furnished, turn-key apartments.
 While these may be more expensive, you will get peace of mind and not have to fear being kicked out.
-For a round up of the short-term rental companies with locations in NYC, read "An insider's guide to finding a short-term, furnished apartment rental in NYC."
+For a round up of short-term rental companies read "An insider's guide to finding a short-term, furnished apartment rental in NYC."

 Find a roommate

-Getting a roommate for your stay in NYC helps cut costs and responsibilities.
+Getting a roommate is a good way to cut costs and share responsibilities.
 Need help finding one?
-Brick has you covered with "The 12 best websites for finding a roommate in NYC.
+Brick has you covered with "The 12 best websites for finding a roommate in NYC."
 Make sure you meet in person, or if you’re moving from another city, schedule a FaceTime meeting, and ask tons of questions.
 Not sure how to screen potential roommates?
-Be sure to read, "The 21 best questions to ask potential roommates to get the perfect match."
+Be sure to read "The 21 best questions to ask potential roommates to get the perfect match."

 Give co-living a shot

 Co-living is like an upscale, turn-key take on dorm living.
-These shared apartments are typically furnished, and cleaning services and utilities are included, and you are matched with roommates, removing the burden of finding them yourself.
+These shared apartments are typically furnished, cleaning services and utilities are included, and you are matched with roommates, so you don’t have to find them yourself.
 They are ideal for internships because lease terms are flexible, and they don't have stringent income requirements or require guarantors like regular landlords.
-Many offer an instant social life with events and programming.
-But you do pay a premium to live here.
+Many offer an instant social life with events and programming so you can make friends during your stay in NYC.

 There are lots of co-living companies in NYC, and they each strive to cater to a different niche.
-To get a sense of what's available, check out "Brick Underground's guide to co-living spaces in NYC."
+To get a sense of what's available, check out "Brick Underground's guide to co-living spaces."

-Some renters at a company called Bedly probably wished they knew what they were getting into—after loads of complaints about service and safety, the company shut its doors this summer.
-To make sure you don't find yourself in a similar situation, see "How to tell if a co-living company is legit or sketchy: Lessons from Bedly's meltdown."
+Some renters at a company called Bedly probably wished they knew what they were getting into—after loads of complaints about service and safety, the company shut down.
+To make sure you don't find yourself in a similar situation see "How to tell if a co-living company is legit or sketchy: Lessons from Bedly's meltdown."

 Take over someone else’s lease

-In New York City, people are always coming and going, even before the end of a lease.
-That could be an opportunity for you, since you only needs a place for a several months.
-You can find listings on Leasebreak, and you can search for both fee and no-fee listings in all five boroughs.
+In NYC, renters are always coming and going, even before the end of a lease.
+That could be an opportunity for you, since you only need a place for a few months.
+You can find listings on Leasebreak for sublets, rooms in apartments, entire apartments, and furnished spaces.

 You Might Also Like